-You may install 1GB, 2GB, 4GB, and 8GB unbuffered non-ECC DDR3 DIMMs into the DIMM sockets
+You may install 1GB, 2GB, 4GB, and 8GB unbuffered non-ECC DDR3 DIMMs into the DIMM sockets.

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - According to Intel CP specification, DIMM voltage below 1.65V is is recommended to protect the CPU. - Always install DIMMs with the same CAS latency.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
 For optimal compatibility, we recommend that you install memory modules of the same version or date code (D/C) from the same vendor.
 Check with the retailer to get the correct memory modules. - Due to the memory address limitation on 32-bit Windows® OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
-For effective use of memory, we recommend that you do any of the following: - Use a maximum of 3GB system memory if you are using a 32-bit Windows® OS. - Install a 64-bit Windows® OS if you want to install 4GB or more on the motherboard.

-- For more details, refer to the Microsoft® support site at http://support.microsoft.com/kb/929605/en-us - This motherboard does not support DIMMs made up of 512 megabits (Mb) chips or loss. - Memory modules with memory frequency higher than 2133 MHz and its corresponding timing or the loaded X.M.P.
+For effective use of memory, we recommend that you do any of the following: - Use a maximum of 3GB system memory if you are using a 32-bit Windows® OS. - Install a 64-bit Windows® OS if you want to install 4GB or more on the motherboard. - This motherboard does not support DIMMs made up of 512 megabits (Mb) chips or less. - Memory modules with memory frequency higher than 2133 MHz and its corresponding timing or the loaded X.M.P.
 Profile is not the JEDEC memory standard.
 The stability and compatibility of these memory modules depend on the CPU's capabilities and other installed devices. - The maximum 32GB memory capacity can be supported with 8GB or above DIMMs.
 ASUS will update the memory QVL once the DIMMs are available in the market.

-- The default memory operation frequency is dependent on its Serial Presence Detect (SPD), which is the standard way of accessing information from a memory module.
+The default memory operation frequency is dependent on its Serial Presence Detect (SPD), which is the standard way of accessing information from a memory module.
 Under the default state, some memory modules for overclocking may operate at a lower frequency than the vendor-marked value.
-To operate at the vendor-marked or at a higher frequency, refer to section 2.4 Ai Tweaker menu for manual memory frequency adjustment. - For system stability, use a more efficient memory cooling system to support a full memory load (4 DIMMs) or overclocking condition.
+To operate at the vendor-marked or at a higher frequency, refer to section 2.5 Ai Tweaker menu for manual memory frequency adjustment.

+- For system stability, use a more efficient memory cooling system to support a full memory load (4 DIMMs) or overclocking condition. - Visit the ASUS website at: www.asus.com for the latest QVL.